-It's interesting to me that the main people who talk about using hybrid approaches to Agile are traditionally trained project managers.
+It's interesting to me that the main people who talk about using hybrid agile project management approaches are traditionally trained project managers.
 They believe there is a special blend of waterfall and agile techniques that will yield better results than either approach alone.
 They want to take the best of both worlds.
 I think they are misguided.
 They may get better results than using waterfall alone, but are unlikely to improve on a more pure agile adoption.
 They won't get the business agility that their organization needs to compete.

-What ends up happening is that these project managers take their traditional project planning and execution approaches have resisted change.
+What has happened is that people who are most familiar with traditional project planning and execution approaches have resisted change.
 Rather than let go of traditional ways of working, they have kept it.
 To give the appearance of change, they've added bits and pieces from Scrum or other agile approaches.
 They use the pieces they like or understand and ignore the rest.
 They begin to call their existing waterfall phases "sprints" and their requirements "user stories".
 They have a meeting that they call the daily standup meeting, but it sounds more like the project manager is conducting an interview of each team member.
 And occasionally they toss out some phrases they've heard like "fail fast".
 They even go so far as to call themselves Scrum Masters.

 Changing the name of something doesn't change what it is.
 I can call myself a world class athlete but that doesn't make me one.
 And changing the name of something doesn't make it a more effective approach, or make it more agile.
 If the goal is business agility, why settle for half measures?

 I am not saying that traditional PM methods aren't successful.
 I just don't think they have a place on a Scrum or agile team, especially if you want to call what you are doing Agile.
 Stop mixing things up and use the right approach for the goals and culture of the organization.